AleleChi/quicksolver-delete-account/README.md

 •	Please note that any content you have shared publicly (like reviews or comments) may remain visible, but it will no longer be linked to your account.
 Contact Us
-Alternatively, you can use the delete button in app version 2 If you have any questions about the account deletion process, please contact our support team at support@quicksolverapp.app.
+Alternatively, you can use the delete button in app version 2 If you have any questions about the account deletion process, please contact our support team at support@quicksolver.app.
 ________________________________________